Spark the Electric Jester: Gameplay

-Spark the Electric Jester is a 2D side-scrolling platformer inspired by 16-bit-era console games.
-The player must guide the titular Spark through a series of differently themed levels containing an assortment of obstacles, robotic enemies, and boss fights.
-Spark's momentum is reactive to level terrain, gaining and losing speed accordingly from inclines and vertical loops.
-The player's base traversal abilities consist of a jump, wall jump, and a dash to both accelerate forward and parry enemies.
+Spark the Electric Jester is a side-scrolling platform game.
+The player must guide Spark through a series of differently themed levels containing an assortment of obstacles, robot enemies, and boss fights.
+Fast-paced gameplay is emphasized, as Spark is capable of running at high speeds.
+Running on inclines, walls, ceilings, and through vertical loops can affect his momentum.
+Spark can also wall jump and perform a dash to both accelerate forward and parry enemies.
 They are fought with melee attacks, of which three can be chained together into a combo.
-Additionally, the player is capable of releasing charged shots horizontally and vertically.
+Additionally, the player is capable of releasing charged shots.
 Dealing attacks will prompt a blue meter, referred to as the "Static Bar", to rise.
 Once full, it can be expended by releasing a charged shot, enhanced with power.
 A variety of power-ups are distributed across the levels, each characterized by a unique move set and cosmetic change to Spark.
 They endow the player with different attacks, traversal abilities, or both.
 Some powers give the player a different special attack when the Static Bar is full.

 Completing the game will unlock Fark, Spark's doppelgänger, as a playable character.
 Differences in his campaign include less health, altered level design, new boss fights, and a unique move set.
-As Fark, the player is able to double jump and walk on walls and ceilings.
-Chaining together at least three regular attacks beforehand will strengthen his next upward or lower attack.
-The Static Bar is built up through a similar method by attacking enemies as well as through successfully executing parries.
-Depending on the timing, a parry may either increase or decrease the Static Bar.
-Perfectly timed parries will net additional increment.
-If the bar reaches a certain threshold, it can be expended for invincibility and a power boost, alongside full health replenishment.
-Once the bar is full, Fark will enter a powerful state.

-Hard modes are available for both characters and introduce modifications to enemy placement, boss fights, and the player's amount of hit points.
-A time attack mode is also playable.